56quarters/killer/README.md

 it stops and will finally send a `SIGKILL` if the process does not stop within the given timeout.

-`--interval int` How long to wait in between each `SIGTERM`, in seconds
+* `--interval int` How long to wait in between each `SIGTERM`, in seconds

-`--timeout int` How long to wait total before sending a `SIGKILL`, in seconds
+* `--timeout int` How long to wait total before sending a `SIGKILL`, in seconds

-`--disable-kill` Don't send a final `SIGKILL` after repeatedly sending `SIGTERM`
+* `--disable-kill` Don't send a final `SIGKILL` after repeatedly sending `SIGTERM`
+* `PID` Process ID to send signals to.
+Calling user must have permission to send signals to this process.
+If the process does not exist, `killer` will immediately exit successfully.

+### Exit Codes

-Killer will exit with status code `0` if it was able to successfully stop a process.
+* `killer` will exit with status code `0` if it was able to successfully stop a process.
 If the pid of a non-existent process is given, this will be treated as a success.

-It will exit with status code `1` if a signal could not be sent (due to permission errors) or if the process did not stop in time.
+* `killer` will exit with status code `1` if a signal could not be sent (due to permission errors) or if the process did not stop in time.

 ## Motivation